rpm-py-installer/rpm-py-installer/docs/users_guide.md

   $ VERBOSE=true python -c "$(curl -fsSL https://raw.githubusercontent.com/junaruga/rpm-py-installer/master/install.py)"
   ```

-- Q. What is the dependency RPM packages for `rpm-py-installer`?
+- Q3.
+What is the dependency RPM packages for `rpm-py-installer`?
-- A. Following packages are required on Fedora.
+- A3.
+Following packages are required on Fedora.
   - rpm-libs
   - rpm-devel

   See also installed packages in [Dockerfile for testing](../.travis/Dockerfile).

-- Q. Does this installer install the Python binding module on system Python (`/usr/bin/python*`)?
+- Q4.
+Does this installer install the Python binding module on system Python (`/usr/bin/python*`)?
-- A. No. The installer skips installing it on system Python.
+- A4.
+No. The installer skips installing it on system Python.
   It is recommended that you would install it manually from the RPM package(`python{,2,3}-rpm`).

-- Q. Is it possible to install the Python binding module's specifying the version.
+- Q5.
+Is it possible to install the Python binding module's specifying the version.
-- A. Yes.
+- A5.
+Yes.
 Possible.
 But it may be failed to install.
 Set version number seeing [RPM release page](https://github.com/rpm-software-management/rpm/releases).

   ```
   $ RPM_PY_VERSION=4.13.0 python -c "$(curl -fsSL https://raw.githubusercontent.com/junaruga/rpm-py-installer/master/install.py)"